Issue Fourteen Contributors

 Christ Roberts-Antieau (Ancient, Stars art) is an internationally recognized artist who makes work about joy, the mysterious origin of joy, and the wonder of childhood.
 She likes to remember this: "Never give up your dream" and "Listen to the voice inside of you."

 Helen Thompson (Cover, Interview) is a UK-based artist who goes by the name Holy Smoke.
 Her sculptures are handmade from wire, linen, and other fabrics.

 Susan Watts (fairy houses) lives in the woods with her family of three, and their dog makes four.
-She loves being inspired by nature, creating What you say matters to me. things with her son—and the dog along to supervise.
+She loves being inspired by nature, creating things with her son—and the dog along to supervise.

 Christine Hartzler Woodruff lives in Santa Fe, New Mexico.
 She is a busy mother, erstwhile poet, reborn tennis fanatic, and maker of many things (like dinner, paintings, and music on the piano).